BaherTamer/SwiftSafeUI/README.md

 <br/>

 ### Why Deprecation Handling Matters?
-As SwiftUI evolves, Apple frequently introduces new APIs and deprecates older ones.
-Supporting multiple OS versions can lead to technical debt, as developers need to maintain compatibility without cluttering their code with version checks, conditional logic, and workarounds.
-Over time, this can make the codebase harder to maintain, slower to adapt to new changes, and more prone to bugs.
+As SwiftUI evolves with every release, Apple frequently introduces new APIs while deprecating older ones.
+Ignoring deprecated functionality can lead to accumulating technical debt, making your code harder to maintain and less adaptable to future changes.
+Without a proper strategy, version checks and workarounds can clutter your codebase, slowing down development and increasing the risk of bugs.
+Staying ahead of these changes ensures your app remains efficient, maintainable, and ready to leverage the latest SwiftUI improvements.

 <br/>